cqtan/imi-unicorns/Helpers/download_and_filter_sbb_images/readme.md

 Make sure the last argument **'--image'** is pointing towards a single image file.

 ---
 ## Output and Logging:
 The **output1** and **output2** directories will be created (if not already).
 Images will be grouped by their predicted class followed by their directory name (usually the PPN name).
-The file names themselves remain the same as well though they will instead be converted to JPEG iamges to save space.
+The file names themselves remain the same as well though they will instead be converted to JPEG imges to save space.

-Log files will also be created to keep track of the progress of both scripts.
+Log files will also be created to keep track of the progress of the download and classify scripts.
 Make sure to check them if errors occur or when scripts are interrupted.

 The first script will continue where it left off if unterrupted and if the respective **ppn_log.txt** has been created on the first run.